HaikuTeam/animator/distro/README.md

 This project assumes you have Node, Git, and have developer access to Haiku's GitHub repos.

-As usual, you'll need to `$ npm install` before you begin.
+As usual, you'll need to `$ yarn install` before you begin.

 You will also need Xcode command-line tools since running build scripts in several sub-projects requires it (nodegit, etc).